Found in South America, Colombia formally is the Republic of Colombia. Fascinating, and with thousands of years of background.

 Climate

-Though the temperature of Colombia varies based on the region, generally it is tropical with certain parts having lower temperatures because of great altitudes.
+Though the temperature of Colombia varies based on the region, generally it is tropical with certain parts having lower temperatures because of the great altitudes.
 Close to the equator, Colombia goes through a wet and dry season rather than separate seasons.
 Travel is best timed for December through March's dry season.

 Diversity and preservation of species